pappitti/semi-agentic-knowledge-base/README.md

 `python manage.py runserver`
 The app is typically accessible http://127.0.0.1:8000, check your terminal for more information.
 After that stage, the rest should be straight-forward.

-3. Optional but recommended: set-up a superuser account to access the admin console (typically available at http://127.0.0.1:8000/admin).
+3. Optional but recommended: set-up a superuser account to access the admin console `python manage.py createsuperuser`
-`python manage.py createsuperuser`
+Then follow the instructions in your terminal
-You will be able to see the LLM tasks log and change tables or fields that are not directly accessible through the app UI.
+You will be able to see, typically at http://127.0.0.1:8000/admin, the LLM tasks log and change tables or fields that are not directly accessible through the app UI.

 ## Working with LLMs
 This app relies on LLMs' ability to return outputs in a JSON format.
 It does not leverage function calling.
 If the output format is incorrect, an entry may be added to the database so you can make manual adjustments but the fields may not be pre-populated.
 All processing tasks and LLM outputs for each url are logged and visible through the admin console.